rweigel/stats/notes.md

    **1\.
 Discrete**

-   Devore (p97) calls the discrete case a "probability mass function" and I've been using the variable $P$.
+   Devore (p 97) calls the discrete case a "probability mass function" and I've been using the variable $P$.
 If $x$ is a discrete variable, then

    $$1 = \sum_{\text{all x}}P(x)$$